mrTimofey/vue-admin/docs/configuration.md

 * CSS
 * [Stylus](http://stylus-lang.com)

-See `webpackConfigModifier` in the [default configuration file](https://github.com/mrTimofey/vue-admin/blob/master/config.default.js) if you want to extend this configuration.
+See `webpackConfigModifier` in the [default configuration](https://github.com/mrTimofey/vue-admin/blob/master/config.default.js) if you want to extend default Webpack configuration.